liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/03-managing-content-types-in-staging.markdown

 ## Version History [](id=version-history)

-Web content tends to be frequently updated, often more so than other kinds of content.
-Sometimes this can result in high numbers of versions, into the hundreds.
-This makes it take a long time to publish these articles.
-You can bypass this issue by choosing to not publish the *Version History* (i.e., the past versions of the web content articles to be published).
-If you disable this option, only the last **approved** version of each web content article is published to Live.
+Web content tends to be updated frequently, often more so than other kinds of content.
+Sometimes this can result in high numbers of versions.
+If there are hundreds of versions, it can take a long time to publish these articles.
+You can bypass this by choosing to not publish the *Version History* (i.e., the past versions of the web content articles to be published).
+If you disable this, only the last **approved** version of each web content article is published to Live.
 This can significantly speed up the publication process.

 You can set this option globally.
 If you navigate to the Control Panel &rarr;